Kindertransport: Rabbi Solomon Schonfeld

 Rabbi Solomon Schonfeld brought in 300 children who practised Orthodox Judaism, under auspices of the Chief Rabbi's Religious Emergency Council.
 He housed many of them in his London home for a while.
 During the Blitz he found for them in the countryside often non-Jewish foster homes.
-In order to ensure that the children followed Jewish dietary laws (Kashrut), he instructed them to say to the foster parents that they were fish-eating vegetarians.
+In order to ensure that the children followed Jewish dietary laws (kashrut), he instructed them to say to the foster parents that they were fish-eating vegetarians.
 He also saved large numbers of Jews with South American protection papers.
 He brought over to England several thousand young people, rabbis, teachers, ritual slaughterers, and other religious functionaries.
 He was well liked by the UK government and in Parliament and convinced many parliamentarians to pass a Motion allowing Jewish refugees from the Nazis to find safety in places within the British Empire.
 The initiative was derailed since it excluded Palestine.
-See the entry Solomon Schonfeld, and Dr. David Kranzler's book Holocaust Hero: Solomon Schonfeld (Ktav Publishing House, New Jersey, 2004).
+See the entry Solomon Schonfeld, and David Kranzler's book Holocaust Hero: Solomon Schonfeld (Ktav Publishing House, New Jersey, 2004).